Jared Weybright, Executive Director, firstname.lastname@example.org

 Justin Demeter, Education Coordinator, firstname.lastname@example.org

-Justin has a bachelor of landscape architecture from the University of Oregon, where he also completed a minor specialization in historic preservation and art.
-He has worked with the National Park Service (2011) as a cultural landscape inventory and survey intern and as a landscape designer at a local engineering, building design, and land surveying company during 2013-2014.
-As a volunteer educator with Salmon Watch for the previous three years, Mr. Demeter has developed excellent community relationships with program stakeholders and volunteers.
-Justin has been working with students on field-based education projects for the Council since January 2015.
+A former U.S. Marine and graduate of the University of Oregon Landscape Architecture program, Justin has worked with the council as both a volunteer and staff member since 2012.
+Previous to joining the MWC team, he worked for the National Park Service in Cultural Resources (2011), and as a survey technician and landscape designer at a local engineering, building design and land surveying company (2013-2014).
+Mr. Demeter has developed excellent community relationships with program stakeholders and volunteers, and has been working with students on field-based education projects for the Council since January 2015.

 Amanda Gilbert, Operations and Development Director, email@example.com